-Recent years have finally seen the world wake up to what local skiers in Hokkaido have always known: Hokkaido has the best snow on the planet.
-Along with this somewhat late-blooming enlightenment, Hokkaido has seen a boom in backcountry skiers from overseas.
+Recent years have finally seen the world wake up to what local skiers in Hokkaido and other areas of northern Japan have always known: northern Japan has the best snow on the planet.
+Along with this somewhat late-blooming enlightenment, Hokkaido in particular has seen a boom in backcountry skiers from overseas.
 The majority of locals I speak to see this increase in international backcountry skiers as a positive thing.
 Along with this positivism, however, also comes with a genuine desire that visitors to Hokkaido’s winter hills enjoy the mountains in ways that reflect an unspoken respect for those hills, natural places, and everyone that seeks to find solace in them.

 So we decided it was time to make some of that ‘unspoken’ respect ‘spoken’, by outlining some of the more salient ‘manners’ that visitors need to know here in the Hokkaido hills (for safety notes, see this post).
-Most of these are common sense regardless of where you’re from, but we all need reminding every now and then.
+Most of these apply not only to elsewhere in Japan, but are common sense regardless of where you’re from.
+But we all need reminding every now and then.

 But first, a lesson in cultural psychology…